brotzky/code-splitting-react-webpack/README.md

 ## Guide

-There is a easy to follow guide to
+There is an easy to follow guide to help you full understand the concepts.

 [Step-by-step guide](http://brotzky.co/blog/a-beginners-step-by-step-guide-to-code-splitting-with-webpack-2-and-react-router/)

 ## Installation and Starting